maiah/box/README.md

-express
+gone
 =======

 Not really a programming language that compiles to Go binary.

 NOTE: Currently in experimental stage!
+Needs to have a real parser and lexer.
+Currently it just uses a dumb find and replace method to translate the code to a Go valid source code.

 ## What?
 * It just removes curly-braces `{` and `}` to declare an `interface`, `struct`, `func`, if-else, and for-loop and closes it with `end` keyword.